-J Mannolini B.Com/LL (Hons ), LLM (Law), GAICD.
-Non-Executive Chairman

-Experience and expertise Mr Mannolini was appointed to the Jindalee September 2013 and as Chairman in July 2016.
-A Advisory Group of Australian law firm Gilbert + Macquarie Capital, the investment banking divis 2013 to May 2016 and was responsible for Australian market.
-Prior to joining Macquarie, A head of Gresham Advisory Partners' Perth office, and acquisitions group of Australian law firm F appointed to the board of the Northern Australia by the Australian Government to encourage populin northern Australia.
-As a lawyer and investment years experience in corporate finance ranging a including mergers and acquisitions transactions are companies in the resources sector Ar Mannolini is a partner in the Corporate Fobin.
-He was an Executive Director with ion of the Macquarie Group from March cross-industry coverage of the Western Ar Mannolini was Managing Director and and before that, a partner in the mergers reehills.
-In May 2016 Mr Mannolini was a Infrastructure Facility, a \$5B fund set up that on growth and economic development to banker, Mr Mannolini has more than 20 cross industry sectors and product lines,
+J Mannolini B.Com/LL (Hons) J Mannolini B.Com/LL (Hons), LLM (Law), GAICD.
+Non-Executive Chairman Mr Mannolini was appointed to the Jindalee Board o as a Non-Executive Director in September 2013 and as Chairman in July 2016.
+Mr Mannolini is a partner in the Corporate Advisory Group of Australian law firm Gilbert + Tobin.
+He was an Exe ecutive Director with Macquarie Capital, the investment banking division of the Macquarie G roup from March 2013 to May 2016 and was responsible for cross-industry coverage of the W /estern Australian market.
+Prior to joining Macquarie, Mr Mannolini was Managing Director a nd head of Gresham Advisory Partners' Experience and expertise Perth office, and before that, a partner in the mergers and acquisitions group of Australian law firm Freehills.
+In May 2016 Mr Mannolini was appointed to the board of the Northern Australia Infrastructure Facility, a \$5B fund set up by the Australian Government to encourage population growth and economic development in northern Australia.
+As a lawyer and investment banker, Mr Mannolini has more than 20 years experience in corporate finance ranging across industry sectors and product lines, including mergers and acquisitions transactions and general strategic advisory mandates for companies in the resources sector Other current directorships None Former directorships in last 3 years None Special responsibilities Chairman Interests in shares and options Ordinary Shares - Jindalee Resources Limited 250,000

-Other current directorships None

-Former directorships in None

-last 3 years

-Special responsibilities Chairman

-Interests in shares and options Ordinary Shares - Jindalee Resources Limited 250,000

 L Dudfield BSc.
-N lanaging Director (resigned as Executive Chairman effective 1 July 2016) Experience and expertise Mr Dudfield is a qualified geologist with over 37 years experience exploring for gold and base metals in Australia and abroad, including close involvement with a number of greenfields discoveries.
-Mr Dudfield is a member of the AusIMM, SEG, AIG and GSA.
+Managing Director (resigned as Executive Chairman effective 1 July 2016) Mr Dudfield is a qualified geologist with over 37 years experience exploring for gold and base Even original and aven artise metals in Australia and abroad, including close invo olvement with a number of greenfields Experience and expertise discoveries.
+Mr Dudfield is a member of the AusIMM, SEG G, AIG and GSA.
 He is a founding director of Jindalee Resources and has been Managing Director for 15 years.
-Other current directorships Energy Metals Limited - Non-Executive Director Alchemy Resources Limited - Non-Executive Director Former directorships in last 3 years None Special responsibilities Managing Director Interests in shares and options Ordinary Shares - Jindalee Resources Limited 11,980,844
+Other current directorships Energy Metals Limited - Non-Executive Director Officer current affectors rips Alchemy Resources Limited - Non-Executive Director Former directorships in last 3 None years None Special responsibilities Managing Director Interests in shares and options Ordinary Shares - Jindalee Resources Limited 11,980,844

 P Farr GradCertProfAcc.
-Grad P Farr GradCertProfAcc.
 GradDipACG.
-GAICD AGIA/ACIS Executive Director/Joint Company Secretary

-Experience and expertise Ms Farr is an experienced Chartered Secretary exploration and mining industry in the areas of administration.
-Ms Farr has provided Company so companies including Energy Metals Limited and M graduate member of the Australia Institute of Com Australia (formerly Chartered Secretaries Austr Secretaries and Administrators.
-Mrs Farr was appo corporate governance, compliance and ecretarial services to several ASX listing usgrave Minerals Limited.
-Mrs Farr is a apany Directors, Governance Institute of alia) and the Institute of Chartered

-Other current directorships None

-Former directorships in None
+GAICD AGIA/ACIS Executive Director/Joint Company Secretary Train Grade Criticia Cor Cra Ms Farr is an experienced Chartered Secretary with over 19 years experience in the exploration INS Fair is an experienced Charleted Secretary with ov rei 19 years experience in the exploration and mining industry in the areas of corporate governa nce, compliance and administration.
+Ms Farr has provided Company secretarial services to several ASX listing companies including Energy Experience and expertise Metals Limited and Musgrave Minerals Limited.
+Mrs Farr is a graduate member of the Australia Institute of Company Directors, Governance Institute of Australia (formerly Chartered Secretaries Australia) and the Institute of Chartered Secretaries and Administrators.
+Mrs Farr was appointed to the Jindalee Board in 2008.
+Other current directorships None Former directorships in last 3 None years None Special responsibilities None Interests in shares and options Ordinary Shares - Jindalee Resources Limited 406,533

-last 3 years

-Special responsibilities None

-Interests in shares and options Ordinary Shares - Jindalee Resources Limited 406,533